MichaelCurrin/dev-cheatsheets/cheatsheets/data/base64.md

 ### Browser JavaScript

 Use the built-in functions `btoa` and `atob`.
-You can use these directly in the browser.
-But not in Node.
+You can use these directly in the browser and _also_ in Node.

 Note that `b` stands for [binary string](https://developer.mozilla.org/en-US/docs/Web/API/DOMString/Binary) (UTF-16 encoded strings) and **not** base-64.